Title

 Republic Act No. 8491 establishes rules and regulations for the use and display of national symbols in the Philippines, promoting reverence and respect for these symbols and outlining penalties for violations.

-Individuals, public and private entities, military and police agencies, branches or instrumentalities of the national and local government, including government-owned and/or controlled corporations, within the entire territory of the Philippines.
+They apply to individuals, public and private entities, military and police agencies, and other branches/instrumentalities of national and local government, including GOCCs, and they must be observed throughout the entire territory of the Philippines.

 Analyze Cases Smarter, Faster